-\ Available electronically (e-book) through Rutgers Library. https://bit.ly/37Vt180 \ Print version is available in the R.U.
+- Available electronically (e-book) through Rutgers Library. https://bit.ly/37Vt18O - Print version is available in the R.U.
 Library on all three campuses.

-\Note: Per RUL re: e-books: Students should not try downloading the entire book-this may be treated as a checkout, blocking other users for a period.
+Note: Per RUL re: e-books: Students should only try downloading some books.
+It may be treated as a checkout, blocking other users for a period.
 There are workarounds, however.
-Students should:

-Either read the chapters online or download individual chapters.
+Students should Either read the chapters online or download individual chapters.
 See the table of contents for the book.
-In one session, there may be a limit on how many pages students can download, but if they close their browsers, then open it and login again, they usually can download more pages/chapters.
-Alternatively, students can open a different browser or come back the next day to download more chapters.
-When you download chapters, you get a PDF file that doesn't expire.
-You can search the text, and copy passages for use, etc.
+In one session, there may be a limit on how many pages students can download, but if they close their browsers, open it, and log in again, they usually can download more pages/chapters.
+Alternatively, students can open a different browser or return the next day to download more chapters.
+When you download chapters, you get a PDF file that does not expire.
+You can search the text and copy passages for use, etc.